 A highly sought-after harp pedagogue, Ms. Hainen serves on the faculties of the world-renowned Curtis Institute of Music and Boyer School of Music at Temple University, and she has been invited to adjudicate major international harp competitions in the U.S., Europe, South America, and Asia.
 In 2004 she founded the Saratoga Harp Colony, in Saratoga, New York, and this legacy continues in Philadelphia as the Elizabeth Hainen Harp Colony, presented by Curtis' Summerfest.
 Through her nonprofit foundation, the Lyra Society, she has provided educational outreach to hundreds of school children in urban Philadelphia and the surrounding area.

-Born in Toledo, Ohio, Ms. Hainen began the harp at age 10.
-Her extraordinary progress took her to her mentor and teacher, Susann McDonald, at Indiana University School of Music, where she was awarded a “Performance Certificate” and two degrees in performance.
+Born in Toledo, Ohio, Ms. Hainen began harp lessons at age 10.
+Her extraordinary progress took her to her mentor and teacher, Susann McDonald, at Indiana University School of Music, where she was awarded a Performance Certificate and two degrees in performance.
 Ms. Hainen has been the recipient of numerous awards, including winner of the American String Teachers Association and the Chicago Symphony Civic Orchestra competitions, and Silver Medalist at the First USA International Harp Competition.

 Photo: Jessica Griffin